cvermehren/dimmodelR/README.md

 key](https://en.wikipedia.org/wiki/Foreign_key) when we populate the model with data.

-Before we do so, let’s extend the model with a few more dimensions using the `web_metrics` and `email_metrics` datasets.
+Before doing so, let’s extend the model with a few more dimensions using the `web_metrics` and `email_metrics` datasets.

 ``` r